Amelia Elizabeth Guppy: Life

 Her earliest known picture is of her child in 1847.
 In 1854 she recorded Stokesay Castle.
 She is known for her photographs including the many she made for the eccentric English bibliophile Thomas Phillipps.
 Her children included Robert John Lechmere Guppy who was brought up at Kinnersley Castle by Richard and Lucy Parkinson.
 Her other children were Lucy Lechmere Guppy (1835-1907), who married Theodore Walter, Henry Francis Jeune Guppy (1839-1872), who married Alida Wigger, and Marguerite Eleamire Clotilda Guppy (1840-1872) who married John Percy.
 All the children were raised by their grandparents, Francis and Lucy being sent to Robert's parents, Samuel and Sarah Guppy, in Clifton, when the couple moved to Trinidad.

-Amelia's son Henry Francis Jeune Guppy and his wife, Alida Wigger, are the ancestors of the Guppy families of Paraguay, Argentina and Chili.
+Amelia's son Henry Francis Jeune Guppy and his wife, Alida Wigger, are the ancestors of the Guppy families of Paraguay, Argentina and Chile.

-In 1871,at the age of 63 she set out on an adventure to Venezuela.
+In 1871, at the age of 63, she set out on an adventure to Venezuela.
 She travelled alone around the Orinoco River, up which no white person had previously travelled for any distance, keen to capture the orchids there.

 Amelia Guppy died in 1886 in Trinidad, and is buried in San Fernando.
-Many of her works were destroyed by being stored badly during the second world war.
+Many of her works were destroyed by being stored badly during the Second World War.